 This idea skips the bright primary rainbow and leans more into sunset colors instead, like peach, soft pink, clay, mustard, and a little dusty blue.

-The rug might be a subtle pattern with a bit of color woven in, and a cube unit with labeled bins holds toys, dolls, and art supplies.
+And the rug might be a subtle pattern with a bit of color woven in, and a cube unit with labeled bins holds toys, dolls, and art supplies.

 Shop this bedroom:

-• Area rug with warm tones from Rugs USA
+- Area rug with warm tones

-• Sunset-colored throw pillows and blankets from Target
+- Sunset-colored throw pillows and blankets

 Shared Small Bedroom Ideas for Any Combo (Boys + Girls)